thescientist13/rollup-multi-input-windows/README.md

 Error: Invalid substitution "..\.greenwood\index" for placeholder "[name]" in "output.entryFileNames" pattern, can be neither absolute nor relative path.
 ```

-Reading more on [**fast-glob**](), I realized that the best solution would be just to always make sure `/` is being used for paths and so made that mandatory across the plugin.
+Reading more on [**fast-glob**'s tips for Windows](https://github.com/mrmlnc/fast-glob#how-to-write-patterns-on-windows), I realized that the best solution would be just to always make sure `/` is being used for paths and so made that mandatory across the plugin.

-This "fixed" input names as well, like in the above section, it would now be `scripts/user`
+This "fixed" input names as well, like in the above section, it would now be `scripts/user` as they key in `input`.
 ```sh
 input  {
   index: 'C:/Users/IEUser/Workspace/rollup-multi-input-windows/src/index.js',